Fort Glenn Army Air Base: Aleutian Islands campaign

 On 3 June 1942 the Imperial Japanese Navy launched two aircraft carrier raids on the United States Army barracks and the US Navy base at Dutch Harbor on nearby Amaknak Island.
 The attack was a surprise, but the base had been on alert for an attack for many days, although there was no specific warning of the attack before the Japanese planes arrived over Dutch Harbor.
 The attack signaled the beginning of the Aleutian Islands campaign.
 In response, the P-40s of the 11th Fighter Squadron from Fort Glenn AAB along with Naval land-based fighters attacked the Japanese aircraft.
 Eleventh Air Force also dispatched aircraft from Elmendorf Field.
 In the ensuring battle, the United States Navy lost four PBYs, and Eleventh AF lost one B-17, two B-26s and one LB-30 (B-24A) bombers and two P-40 fighters.
 The Japanese lost two A6M "Zero" fighters, and possibly a third due to ground anti-aircraft fire.
 One A6M "Zero", three D3A "Val" dive bombers and one E8N "Dave"reconnaissance seaplane were shot down in aerial combat.

-Eleventh Air Force also dispatched B-26 Marauder medium bombers of the 77th Bombardment Squadron.
+Eleventh Air Force also dispatched Martin B-26 Marauder medium bombers of the 77th Bombardment Squadron.
 They arrived at about noon to locate the Japanese aircraft carriers and counterattack; however, they landed at Fort Glenn about 1:30pm due to fog and low visibility.
 The Marauders were carrying airborne torpedoes, rather than contact bombs which they were designed to carry.
 In addition to the Dutch Harbor attack, Japanese forces landed on Kiska Island on 6 June; Attu Island on 7 June, seizing both.

 The Japanese attacks on Dutch Harbor, however, inflicted only minor damage on the base, which were quickly repaired.
 The mission of Fort Glen Army Air Base was changed to serve as the initial forward base to launch bombing attacks against the Japanese forces in the Aleutians.
 Known Air Force units deployed to Fort Glenn were: